Dhghomon/easy_rust/README.md

 }
 ```

-Each one of those changes one variable and gives `Self` back.
+Each one of those changes one variable and gives `Self` back: this is what you see in the builder pattern.
 So now we can write something like this to make a character: `let character_1 = Character::default().height(180).weight(60).name("Bobby");`.
 If you are building a library for someone else to use, this can make it easy for them.
+It's easy for the end user because it almost looks like natural English: "Give me a default character but with height of 180, weight of 60, and name of Bobby."
 So far our code looks like this:

 ```rust
 #[derive(Debug)]